Pierre Clostermann: Later life

 He also briefly re-enlisted in the Armée de l'Air in 1956–57 to fly ground-attack missions during the Algerian War.
 He subsequently published a novel based on his experiences there, entitled Leo 25 Airborne.

 During the Falklands War in early 1982 comments publicly emerged from Clostermann expressing praise for the courage displayed by Argentine Air Force and Argentine Navy pilots during their air-to-sea attacks on the Royal Navy.
 Clostermann had written the comments, which were partly motivated by ethnic insults towards Argentinians that he had become aware of in the British press during the conflict, in a letter to a class of Argentine fighter-pilots who were being trained at that time in France at an Armée de l'Air establishment, at which his son was an instructor.
 The private letter's comments, from a renowned World War II military hero, swiftly found their way across the Atlantic Ocean to Buenos Aires, where they were published in newspapers as war propaganda.
 As a result of this perceived "betrayal" of his links with the United Kingdom via his war service in the Royal Air Force, Clostermann attracted hostility from parts of the British press.

 He also attracted controversy in France for his vehement anti-war stance in the run-up to the 1991 Gulf War.

 Death

 Clostermann died on 22 March 2006 at his home at Montesquieu-des-Albères, in the French Pyrenees.

 Private life

-Clostermann was married and had three sons.
+While serving in Lincolnshire, Pierre met and married Lydia Jeanne Starbuck at St Denys Church in Sleaford on the 28th of April 1943.
+They had three sons.